 This section describes how to attach a database in SQL Server by using SQL Server Management Studio.
 Only one database can be attached at a time.

-Attaching a database requires any of the following permissions: CREATE DATABASE, CREATE ANY DATABASE.
+Attaching a database requires any of the following permissions: CREATE DATABASE, CREATE ANY DATABASE, or ALTER ANY DATABASE.
 Normally, these permissions are granted to the sysadmin role of the instance.

 To attach a database